 About Life Transitions

 Life Transitions is a specialized program of care designed to support you as a person.
-If you are dealing with an illness that limits your daily activities and would like support and guidance on making life easier, Life Transitions can help.
+If you are dealing with a serious illness that limits your daily activities and would like support and guidance on making life easier, Life Transitions can help.

 What are Palliative Care And palliative medicine?